baruch11/dissidentia/README.md

 ## Description

-Detect political dissidents from the answers of the Grand Débat
+This language model has the capability to identify political dissidents from a large dataset comprised of responses to surveys like the "Grand Debat" conducted in France in 2019.

+The model has been trained on approximately 1000 examples extracted from the Grand Debat.
+These examples were labeled by three authentic dictators (Amir, Charles-Henri, Moindze) according to the predefined guidelines mentioned in the [annotation guidelines.md](./annotation_guidelines.md) document.

 ## Setup instructions